scij/openhab-conf/automation/lib/javascript/community/README.md

 * get the target volume from the dummy item `Amplifier_Volume`
 * increase or decrease the real volume (item `Amplifier_RealVolume`) by 1 step every 1/3 second
 * update the state of the dummy item after each step

-## 4. Scene Engine
-***
-Please note that the sceneEngine has moved to the npm package [florianh-openhab-tools](https://www.npmjs.com/package/florianh-openhab-tools) and is now compatible with the GraalVM JavaScript addon.